Sher-Chowdhury/gsg_interfaces/README.md

 }
 ```

-Here we created an interface datatype called "Shape".
+Here we declared an interface datatype called "Shape".
 We also created an object from this datatype called 'myShape'.
 In this example, this interface object's, box is storing a Rect struct object.
 Now we

 Note, we have to use the 'var myShape Shape =' rather than the ":=" syntax, because golang isn't smart enough to work out whether we want to create a "Shape" based object or a "Rect" object.